Tuberculosis, pulmonary, chronic, far advanced, active

 The VA rates Tuberculosis, pulmonary, chronic, far advanced, active under Diagnostic Code (DC) 6701, governed by 38 CFR 38 CFR § 4.97.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Tuberculosis, pulmonary, chronic, far advanced, active qualify for TDIU (Total Disability Individual Unemployability)?
+Can Tuberculosis, pulmonary, chronic, far advanced, active qualify for TDIU?

-What evidence do I need to establish service connection for Tuberculosis, pulmonary, chronic, far advanced, active?
+What evidence supports a higher rating for Tuberculosis, pulmonary, chronic, far advanced, active?

-What is the C&P exam like for Tuberculosis, pulmonary, chronic, far advanced, active?
+What happens at the C&P exam for Tuberculosis, pulmonary, chronic, far advanced, active?

 Get a Personalized Rating Analysis